orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 ## Deleting all data for an existing form

+__WARNING: This feature is not supported when using relational databases.__

 To remove all instances of form data, issue a `DELETE` to:

 ```